 Dr. Prokunina-Olsson received a M.Sc. in Molecular Genetics from Moscow State University, Russia, and a Ph.D. in Medical Genetics from Uppsala University, Sweden.
 From 2005-2008 she was a visiting fellow with Dr. Francis Collins in the Genome Technology Branch of the National Human Genome Research Institute.
-Dr. Prokunina-Olsson joined the Laboratory of Translational Genomics (DCEG) as a research fellow in June 2008, and became investigator in April 2010, and was awarded NIH scientific tenure and promoted to senior investigator in December 2014.
+Dr. Prokunina-Olsson joined the Laboratory of Translational Genomics (DCEG) as a research fellow in June 2008, and became a tenure-track investigator in April 2010, and was awarded NIH scientific tenure and promoted to senior investigator in December 2014.
 She became Acting Chief of LTG in February 2018 and was appointed as Chief in December 2018.
 Dr. Prokunina-Olsson has been recognized for her research contributions with an NCI Director’s Merit Award, several NCI Innovation and Intramural Research Awards and several awards outside the NIH.
 She received the DCEG Outstanding Mentor Award in 2017.

 Recent genome-wide association studies (GWAS) have identified multiple common inherited genetic susceptibility factors that may play a role in a variety of human diseases and outcomes.
 The primary goal of my research is to identify the functional links between these genetic associations and molecular phenotypes of importance for cancer.
 Some of her findings resulted in translational and clinical applications.